Nico Segal: 2009-2013: Kids These Days

-2014-present: The Social Experiment
+2014-present: the Social Experiment

-At the end of 2013 Segal performed with Chance The Rapper & The Social Experiment along with Nate Fox, Greg Landfair Jr. and Peter Cottontale.
+At the end of 2013 Segal performed with Chance the Rapper and the Social Experiment along with Nate Fox, Greg Landfair Jr. and Peter Cottontale.
 He released his debut album with the band Surf on May 28, 2015.
 The album was released exclusively on iTunes as a free download and was downloaded over 618,000 times in its first week.

 Segal contributed to Earth, a live album by Neil Young and Promise of the Real, released on June 17, 2016.

 On November 9, 2016, after Republican nominee Donald Trump won the U.S Presidential election, Segal dropped the nickname Donnie Trumpet.